 Day 02: Delhi

 We start our morning tour with New Delhi and visit Birla House, the Former Residence of Mahatma Gandhi before he was assassinated by Nathu Ram Godse on January 30, 1948.
 Later we visit the famous India Gate followed by the Houses of Parliament, Connaught Place and Humayun's Tomb*, the first garden-tomb on the Indian subcontinent, built in 1570.
 We continue to Qutb Minar and its Monuments* Built in the early 13th century the red sandstone tower of Qutb Minar is 72.5 m high.
 The surrounding archaeological area contains funerary buildings, notably the magnificent Alai-Darwaza Gate, a masterpiece of Indo-Muslim art and two mosques.
 Our afternoon concentrates on Old Delhi, starting with the Red Fort Complex*.
 Named for its massive enclosing walls of red sandstone, it is adjacent to an older fort, the Salimgarh, built by Islam Shah Suri in 1546, with which it forms the Red Fort Complex.
 The Red Fort is considered to represent the zenith of Mughal creativity which, under the Shah Jahan, was brought to a new level of refinement and each pavilion reveals architectural elements typical of Mughal building, reflecting a fusion of Persian, Timurid and Hindu traditions.
-Next we visit the Jama Masjid, India's largest mosque and Raj Ghat, the cremation site of Mahatma Gandhi.
-We end our tour with a bazaar experience at the famous Chandni Chowk.
+After visiting the Red fort, we embark on a captivating journey on a Rickshaw passing through the narrow lanes of the famous Chandni Chowk Bazaar, it was originally built by Mughal Emperor Shah Jehan for his daughter Jahan Ara in 17th Century since then many changes have taken place however it still remains Old Delhi's one of the Oldest and busiest markets in Delhi.
+Finally end our rickshaw ride at Jama Masjid, Mughal majesty and India's largest mosque.
+After visiting the mosque, we proceed to Raj Ghat, the cremation site of Mahatma Gandhi.
+In the evening we enjoy a welcome dinner at well-known Indian restaurant.
 (B, D)

-Please Note: Red Fort and Birla House are closed on Mondays and Chandni Chowk is closed on Sundays
+Please Note: Red Fort and Birla House are closed on Monday and Chandni Chowk is closed on Sunday

 We drive to Agra visiting the Mausoleum of Akbar the Great in Sikandra en-route.
 Our afternoon tour starts with a visit to one of the most well-known wonders of the world, the Taj Mahal*.
 An immense mausoleum of white marble, built in Agra between 1631 and 1648 by order of the Mughal emperor Shah Jahan in memory of his favourite wife, the Taj Mahal is the jewel of Muslim art in India and one of the universally admired masterpieces of the world's heritage.
 Situated on the right bank of the Yamuna in a vast Mogul garden, this funerary monument combines elements and styles of Persian, Central Asian and Islamic architecture.